24 HOUR ASSISTANCE — CONTACT (480) 745-2450

 Any division of assets and property is a difficult task in a divorce.
 However, when two spouses share a business together, it is extremely complicated to construct a property division in Arizona that is to the liking and satisfaction of both parties.
 Each spouse often- and rightly- has very strong feelings about how the shared business should be allocated.
 Because divorce cases involving business valuations are quite rare, it’s very important to obtain the services of a divorce attorney that deeply understands this aspect of marital property rights in AZ.
-At Simon Law Group of AZ, a specialized and aggressive attorney can answer questions about this intricate and delicate matter anytime Contact Our Firm.
+At Simon Law Group of AZ, a specialized and aggressive attorney can answer questions about this intricate and delicate matter anytime.

 Business valuations are necessary to ensure a fair allocation of business property in a divorce.
 The valuation is essentially an appraisal that must be completed by both parties.
 This assessment will assign a value to the business that the Court uses to make a ruling as to its division.
 Since it is very rare that the Court will decide on equally shared ownership of the business, it is in both parties’ best interest to provide a truthful and accurate appraisal: the Court can decide to order the business sold if reliable evidence about value is not provided.
 Because the most common scenario is one party retaining ownership by buying the other party out, a ruling by the Court to sell would mean that someone would lose their business, and someone else would lose all money from a buyout.
 As such, both parties often have a vested interest in telling the truth.